openvinotoolkit/model_server/demos/c_api_minimal_app/README.md

 make -f MakefileCapi cpp
 ```

-It will link the main3.cpp binary with the `libovms_shared.so` library from /ovms/lib and use the headers from /ovms/include directory:
+It will link the main_capi.cpp binary with the `libovms_shared.so` library from /ovms/lib and use the headers from /ovms/include directory:
 ```
-g++ main3.cpp -I/ovms/include -L/ovms/lib -lovms_shared
+g++ main_capi.cpp -I/ovms/include -L/ovms/lib -lovms_shared
 ```

 The example output is: